nus-cs2103-AY2021S1/ip/docs/README.md

-# User Guide for Incredible Bot
+# User Guide for IncrediBot

 *Keane Chan Jun Yu | A0205678W*

 <p align="center"><img src="Ui.png" width="75%"/></p>

-Welcome to Incredible Bot, a task manager app which manages your todos, events and deadlines!
+Welcome to IncrediBot, a task manager app which manages your todos, events and deadlines!

 ## Table of Contents
 - [Features](#Features)